dancer1325/vuejs-docs-v3/src/guide/introduction.md

 ### Which to Choose? {#which-to-choose}

-Both API styles are fully capable of covering common use cases.
-They are different interfaces powered by the exact same underlying system.
-In fact, the Options API is implemented on top of the Composition API!
-The fundamental concepts and knowledge about Vue are shared across the two styles.

-The Options API is centered around the concept of a "component instance" (`this` as seen in the example), which typically aligns better with a class-based mental model for users coming from OOP language backgrounds.
+- Options API vs Composition API
+  - valid BOTH | common use cases
+  - DIFFERENT interfaces / powered -- by -- SAME underlying system
+  - 👀Options API is implemented | Composition API👀
+  - SAME fundamental concepts

  It is also more beginner-friendly by abstracting away the reactivity details and enforcing code organization via option groups.

 The Composition API is centered around declaring reactive state variables directly in a function scope and composing state from multiple functions together to handle complexity.
 It is more free-form and requires an understanding of how reactivity works in Vue to be used effectively.
 In return, its flexibility enables more powerful patterns for organizing and reusing logic.